 A known side effect of CBD can be lower blood pressure.

 If you're taking a medication to lower or raise blood pressure (yes, the later actually exists), that can affect results.

 Let's look at those drugs and then we'll address how to best handle this.

 What drugs should not be taken with CBD

 Many popular medications use the P450 liver pathway.

 You can see a list of the medications here:

-There are very common medications for blood pressure, antiobiotics, antidepressants, and you name it!
+There are very common medications for blood pressure, antibiotics, antidepressants, and you name it!

-Make sure to look at the list and make sure to check with your prescribing doctor regarding CBD use in conjunctions with your meds.
+Make sure to look at the list and make sure to check with your prescribing doctor regarding CBD use in conjunction with your meds.